appserver-io-php/php-ext-appserver/README.md

 This is a PHP extension for the [appserver.io](http://appserver.io) project.

-The extension replaces some PHP system functions like get_headers() with with appserver_get_headers() because they lead to serious problems when running a daemon like appserver.io that provides functionality like a web server.
+The extension replaces some PHP system functions like get_headers() with appserver_get_headers() because they lead to serious problems when running a daemon like appserver.io that provides functionality like a web server.